-Millions of Syrians are escaping across borders, fleeing the bombs and bullets that have devastated home.
+Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

-In Lebanon, life is a daily struggle for many Syrian refugees, who have little or no financial resources.
-Around 70 per cent live below the poverty line on less than USD 3.84 per person per day.
-There are no formal refugee camps and, as a result, more than a million registered Syrians live in over 1,700 communities and locations across the country, often sharing small basic lodgings with other refugee families in overcrowded conditions.
+In Lebanon, life is a daily struggle for more than a million Syrian refugees, who have little or no financial resources.
+Around 70 per cent live below the poverty line.
+There are no formal refugee camps and, as a result, Syrians are scattered throughout more than 2,100 urban and rural communities and locations, often sharing small basic lodgings with other refugee families in overcrowded conditions.